macaroni-os/macaroni-site/site/content/contact/_index.md

 ## Discord

-You can reach us in our [Discord Server](https://discord.gg/AMuVCRZEvG).
-The Funtoo Discord server will be missed.
+You can reach us in our [Discord Server](https://discord.gg/AMuVCRZEvG) and we are also in the [Funtoo Discord Server](https://discord.gg/BNUSpUU).

 ## Issues Tracker